Stuck in someone else's frames? break free!

 1/4 cup bacon grease

-2 cups chopped or shredded cooked -beef, pork or chicken
+2 cups chopped or shredded cooked beef, pork or chicken

 1 medium onion, diced